 Porter emphasized the need to pursue a single strategy because pursuing two or more could result in a so-called “stuck-in-the-middle” situation in which a firm loses its entire focus and renders it without a clear direction of its future trajectory.

 The difference between cost leadership and differentiation strategies can prove this point.
-A firm cannot readily pursue one while also attempting to pursue to other because these two strategies have competing goals and objectives.
+A firm cannot readily pursue one while also attempting to pursue the other because these two have competing goals and objectives.
 The two are fundamentally poles apart.

 Understanding the Difference Between Cost Leadership and Differentiation